hashintel/hash/packages/graph/README.md

 yarn graph:recreate-db
 ```

-1. Then, apply the migration from the `migration` directory:
+1. Then, apply the migrations from the `migration` directory:

 ```shell
 yarn graph:migrate up